 And all eyes will be on the stuffing.
 This offering will please vegetarians, vegans, and meat-eaters alike, with a satisfying hit of day-old sourdough and a five-veggie punch.
 You can make the stuffing vegan by passing up on the eggs and using a nondairy butter.

 8. Pumpkin spice pecans, almonds, and cashews

 Slow cookers aren’t just for huge, hearty meals, you know.
 You can also make snacks for those moments when you really need an autumnal nibble.

 So, the pumpkin oats a few recipes up weren’t enough to scratch the pumpkin spice itch.
 Then what?
 Well, you could head out for an overpriced latte, or you can get the full pumpkin spice experience by merely switching on a slow cooker and getting your nuttiness flavor on.

 You’ll want it to be fall forever with this cinnamony, mapley, pumpkin-spicy concoction.
 The only thing easier than making it is eating it.

 Slow cookers can make you some amazing sweet goodies if you’ve got the patience.

 Serve with nuts or a dollop of your favorite ice cream.

 Chocolate.
 Peanut butter.
 Pudding.
 Cake.
-That’s a whole lot of good words in a row.
+That’s a whole lot of yummy words in a row.

 Make the original mixture, turn your slow cooker on, go watch a movie, then come back, and you’ll have dessert.